About Luke A. Clark

 A musician from an early age, Luke formed his first band as a teenager.
 After studying song writing and music business at BIMM Institute in Brighton, he participated in composer and artist residency programmes and began collaborating on a number of creative projects as a singer-songwriter, composer and sound artist.
 His talent, determination and hard work have enabled him to work alongside many artists, poets and musicians, to compose for film scores and to create exhibitions and sound performances around the world.

 In 2011, Luke took to the new challenge of writing an indie folk EP.
 He turned to the artist and producer Wes King to surround himself with world-renowned and Grammy Award-nominated musicians.
 Paper Tongue has been carefully crafted and intimately recorded in Nashville, USA, combining honesty, fragility and addictive melodies with fantastical tales and anecdotes.

-Luke Aaron Clark is a composer and sound artist.
-His work explores the relationship between architecture and sound, our natural environment and everyday human interaction within these settings.
-These works are reliant on the combination of research, exploration and collaboration and expressed through live performance, sound design, public intervention, architectural installation and film.
+Over the years, Luke developed a passion for acoustics and the relationship between architecture and sound, our natural environment and everyday human interaction within these settings.
+He explored these themes through live performances, sound design, public interventions, architectural installations and film.